spgirard/django-faq/README.md

 # django-faq

-A frequently asked questions app for django.
+A very humble "frequently asked questions" app for django.

+- Questions have categories.
+- Example page lists all questions or questions filtered by category.